joakim-brannstrom/dsnapshot/README.md

 ```

 The location of where to find `dsnapshot` on the remote host can be configured.
-This is needed when doing a local to remote snapshot:
+This is needed when doing a local to remote snapshot and `dsnapshot` is
+installed in another location:
 ```toml
 [snapshot.example]
 dsnapshot = "/path/to/dsnapshot"